linusnyren/skola24asical/README.md

 # This is customized for my class at YRGO

-# The original project can be checked out below but is broken at the moment
+# The original project can be checked out below
 # Skola24 as ical
 This service is hosted at [https://skola24.robingronberg.se](https://skola24.robingronberg.se)